ashish14012000/Sort_Nebula/README.md

 # Sort_Nebula

-I'm Ashish from cse department,aiming to be good at competitve coding.
+I'm Ashish Singh from cse department,aiming to be good at competitve coding.

 C++ being my favourite programming language has been implemented in the solutions.